Cross posted on Hack the Feed

 Data across the Content Life Cycle

-Geetu discussed the role of data in the content life cycle spanning creation, distribution and consumption.
+Geetu discussed the role of data in the content life cycle spanning the creation, distribution, and consumption.
 For creation, there are tools to discover trends, enhance and optimize content, and flag sensitive topics.
 Their RobinHood platform improves image usage and the all-important headline.

 Geetu’s favorite part, she said, was exploring the “content gap” between what they write and what people want to read.
 It’s a tension that must be carefully considered – otherwise writers might be tempted to focus on fluff pieces vs. important news stories.
 It’s an interesting field to go into and many people are considering data science careers nowadays, especially as it looks as though it’s going to have a long and prosperous future.